fbpx

 My Verdict - The WINNER is Santorini

 Greece is famous for its fabulous sunsets.
-However, in Santorini and Mykonos, this becomes the most crowded time of the day, particularly if you’re in the way the serious Instagrammers.
+However, in Santorini and Mykonos, this becomes the most crowded time of the day You don’t want to get in the way of serious Instagrammers.

 Is Santorini more romantic than Mykonos?